mattbierner/js-hashtrie-benchmark/README.md

 Mori's `hash_map` is rather slow for gets, but generally good for updates.
 However, it is often 2-3x slower than Hamt on large maps.

-Mori is really good at aggregate operations, like count and kv reduces. `count` is a constant time operation.
+Mori is good at aggregate operations, like count and kv reduces. `count` is a constant time operation.
 Mori/Clojure uses an even more optimized storage scheme than HAMT and is also fast to fold large maps.
 The API is also richer, and the library may be a good choice if you can sacrifice some performance.

 #### persistent-hash-trie
 persistent-hash-trie has some interesting features, like custom key types and